930turbo/String-Analyzers/README.md

 - The program uses the SentimentIntensityAnalyzer to perform sentiment analysis on the data string.
 - The program uses the nltk.FreqDist() function to create a frequency distribution of the words in the data string
-- The program uses the Counter from python's collections module to count the occurrences of each letter and punctuation mark -The program uses the most_common() method of Counter to find the most common letter and word.
+- The program uses the Counter from python's collections module to count the occurrences of each letter and punctuation mark
+- The program uses the most_common() method of Counter to find the most common letter and word.